-When configured by the failover list generated by an inventory beacon, the placeholder <downLoad_Location> takes the form of a GUID that identifies the download location on the particular inventory beacon (for example, {EEFC121D-2BB3-4318-8014-8DDC339C7553}).
+When configured by the failover list generated by an inventory beacon, the placeholder <downLoad_Location> in the registry path takes the form of a GUID that identifies the download location on the particular inventory beacon (for example, {EEFC121D-2BB3-4318-8014-8DDC339C7553}).

 For manual configuration, four name/value pairs must be specified, and others are optional.
-To omit an optional value, you may include the name and leave the value blank (as shown in the example below), or omit the name/value pair entirely.
+To omit an optional value, you may include the name and leave the value blank (as shown in the example below), or omit the name/ value pair entirely.
 The values that may be set are:

 - Protocol Mandatory.
-For download from an inventory beacon, this must be either http or https. - Name - Directory Mandatory.
-By default, the download location is called ManageSoftDL, but as this may have been renamed during installation, you need to check details of your implementation. - Host Mandatory.
+For download from an inventory beacon, this must be either http or https. - Name a user-friendly (general purpose) name for this group of settings.
+When set by policy downloaded from an inventory beacon, this consists of the value of Host with the string " Download Location" appended. - Directory Mandatory.
+By default, the download location is called ManageSoftDL, but as this may have been renamed during installation, you need to check details of your implementation.

-- Port Mandatory.
-As this has no default value, you must specify this setting to suit your environment (typically port 80 for HTTP and port 443 for HTTPS).

-- User If omitted (or left with a blank value), anonymous authentication is used for downloads from this
+- Host Mandatory.
+When set by downloaded policy, this is normally the fully-qualified domain name of the inventory beacon.
+If you are setting this registry value manually, you may instead use either an IPv4 or an IPv6 (unique global or unique local) address. - Port Mandatory.
+As this has no default value, you must specify this setting to suit your environment (typically port 80 for HTTP and port 443 for HTTPS). - User If omitted (or left with a blank value), anonymous authentication is used for downloads from this download location. - Password Stores an encrypted copy of the password needed when Windows authentication is specified for the download. - Priority - AutoPriority - Proxy.

-download location.

-- Password Stores an encrypted copy of the password needed when Windows authentication is specified for the download.

-- Proxy

-- Priority

-- AutoPriority.

 Values / range Requires a subkey that uniquely identifies the download location on an individual inventory beacon.
 Default value None.
-Example values [Registry]\ManageSoft\Common\ DownloadSettings\{EEFC121D-2BB3-4318-8014-8DDC339C7553} Protocol=http Name=ss-server1 Download Location Directory=ManageSoftDL Host=ss-server1 Port=80 User= Password= Proxy= Priority=10 AutoPriority=True
+Example values [Registry]\ManageSoft\Common\ DownloadSettings\{EEFC121D-2BB3-4318-8014-8DDC339C7553} Protocol=http Name=ss-server1 Download Location Directory=ManageSoftDL Host=ss-server1 Port=80 User= Password= Priority=10 AutoPriority=True